-- f.
-Store all chemicals in a weather proof and leak proof shelter.
-Do not store paint, gas, oil, fertilizers, etc. on a patio or in your yard.
-Weathering of containers due to exposure to the elements will cause them to leak, allowing chemicals to get into waterways during storms or filter through the soil into groundwater. - g.
-Better manage outside water usage, including doing the following: - Use soaker hoses or drip irrigation to target watering and avoid over-watering. - Water early in the morning or late in the evening to reduce water loss from evaporation, which is more likely to happen in the heat of the day. - Water thoroughly, making sure plenty of water gets to the plant roots. - One longer watering session per week is better than several short sessions during the week.
+- Use soaker hoses or drip irrigation to target watering and avoid over-watering. - Water early in the morning or late in the evening to reduce water loss from evaporation, which is more likely to happen in the heat of the day. - Water thoroughly, making sure plenty of water gets to plant roots. - One longer watering session per week is better than several short sessions.